HardlyDifficult/Tutorials/Quaternions.md

     percentComplete);
 ```

+#### 3.3.2) Slerp

+TODO

+[Slerp](https://docs.unity3d.com/ScriptReference/Quaternion.Slerp.html), a similar but more difficult formula, can also be calculated on Quaternions but left out from this tutorial for simplicity.

+#### 3.3.3) RotateTowards

+[RotateTowards](https://docs.unity3d.com/ScriptReference/Quaternion.RotateTowards.html) is an alternative to Lerp for selecting a rotation between two other rotations.
+Lerp will progress based off of the percent progress and RotateTowards will progress using a fixed rotation speed.

 #### 3.3.4) Math for Quaternion Lerp

 In Unity, you should use the method above.
 However for the interested, below is how the lerp may be calculated.